-The Intellectual Property Corporation is an Emmy-winning IP creation and production studio based in Van Nuys, California.
-Founded in 2016, IPC develops and produces a wide range of television, film, documentary, and interactive mobile content.
-The company currently has series in production or development with a wide range of US broadcast and cable networks.
+The Intellectual Property Corporation is an Emmy Award-winning IP creation and production studio based in Van Nuys, California.
+Founded in 2016, IPC develops and produces television, film, documentary, and interactive mobile content.
+The company currently has series in production or development with most major US broadcasters, cable networks and streaming platforms.

 Each episode of this Emmy-winning documentary series features stories from former Scientologists whose lives have been affected by the Church’s harmful practices, even well after they left the organization.
 Along with a team of former high-ranking Scientology insiders who understand the inner workings and policies of the organization, Leah Remini gives the victims a chance to be heard.

-This globe-spanning docuseries brings the smart, stylized storytelling of Adam McKay’s The Big Short to a quirky and compelling exploration of the global economy.
+This globe-spanning docuseries brings the smart, stylized storytelling of Adam McKay to a quirky and compelling exploration of the global economy.
 In each episode, host Kal Penn – with the help of some celebrity friends – answers a burning question like: How can I launder a bag of dirty cash?
 How scared should I be of a rubber apocalypse?
 And is it easier for dicks to get rich?

 Join Vsauce’s Michael Stevens on a journey into the mysterious depths of the human psyche as he investigates the strange and surprising terrain of the Mind Field in the Emmy-nominated series.
 In every episode, famous experiments are recreated and documented to illustrate classic findings in the field of psychology.
 In this Emmy-nominated series, Michael dives deep into the amazingly intertwined worlds of psychology and neuroscience as no one has ever before.